“(set a status)”

 Retired mechanical engineer living north east of Bristol.

 I did a mechanical engineering apprenticeship at Rolls-Royce before leaving in 1969 to do a post graduate degree in applied thermodynamics and heat transfer.
 Two years of research towards a PhD followed.
 Realising I was becoming too specialised I abandoned academia and joined the research centre at British Steel Tubes Division in 1974.
 The work was great, you could be asked to do anything and expected to be a “Jack of all trades”.
 It could not last, the culture was very alcoholic and BSC was dying.
 So I returned to the only thing I knew and became an aerothermal engineer specialising in combustion.
 After 30 years I retired.
-I now waste my time by volunteering at the company’s archives, messing about with old motorcycles (as I have doing for the last 50 or so years) and trying to make model engines.
+I now waste my time by volunteering at the company’s archives, messing about with old motorcycles (as I have been doing for the last 50 or so years) and trying to make model engines.

 Myford big bore lathe (one of the last) fully tooled – which I like